kitnil/guix-artwork/website/posts/running-services-in-containers.md

 #### The problem

-Our computers run many programs that talk to the Internet, and the Internet is a unsafe place as we all know—with states and assorted organizations
+Our computers run many programs that talk to the Internet, and the Internet is an unsafe place as we all know—with states and assorted organizations
 [collecting “zero-day exploits”](https://www.wired.com/2014/04/obama-zero-day/)
 to exploit them as they see fit.
 One of the big tasks of operating